 Licensures, Certifications and other requirements

-Professional Engineer License (PE) preferred, or the ability to obtain one within a year of employment.
+Valid licensure as a Professional Engineer (PE) within the District of Columbia is required upon hire and must be maintained.
 A valid driver's license with an acceptable driving record may be required for some positions.

 Bachelor's Degree in Civil Engineering, Construction Management or other appropriately related fields.

 At least four (4) years of engineering or construction related experience.

 Time will be split between working in an office setting and in the field on construction sites.
 During field visits the incumbent must be able to safely move around a construction site, which involves horizontal and vertical travel on unfinished surfaces.
 He/she must be able to tolerate inclement weather conditions, loud noise, and dust.

 Other Significant Factors

 This position has been designated as an emergency employee position under the provisions of District Personnel Manual, Chapter 12.
 As such, your services may be required in emergency situations to perform crucial duties, i.e., snow removal, debris removal, transportation, shelter operation, food distribution, and communications.
 These duties may be performed when the government is closed or when most employees are dismissed early.